MarcusWolschon/osmeditor4android/documentation/docs/tutorials/custom_imagery.md

 # Custom imagery
-_by Simon Poole, updated 2025-03-30_
+_by Simon Poole, updated 2025-09-24_

-For Vespucci 10.1 we've added four long requested features: a simple UI to add custom imagery sources, support for WMS servers that support the same projection as conventional
+In Vespucci 10.1 we added four long requested features:
+- a simple UI to add custom imagery sources,
-OpenStreetMap / google map tiles (EPSG:3857 and EPSG:900913, later Vespucci versions support EPSG:4326 for WMS servers too), support for layers from [OAM](https://openaerialmap.org/) and support for imagery layers in [MBTiles](https://github.com/mapbox/mbtiles-spec) format.
+- support for WMS servers that support the same projection as conventional OpenStreetMap / google map tiles (EPSG:3857, EPSG:900913, later Vespucci versions support EPSG:4326 too),
+- support for layers from [OAM](https://openaerialmap.org/)
+- support for imagery layers in [MBTiles](https://github.com/mapbox/mbtiles-spec) format.

+__NOTES__
-__NOTE__ even though the URLs may look similar to those for a WMS layer, we do not support requesting data from ESRI MapServer with their native protocol.
+- even though the URLs may look similar to those for a WMS layer, we do not support requesting data from ESRI MapServer with their native protocol.
+- not all options and placeholders are available in the form just the most commonly used ones.
+If you need all [supported features](https://github.com/MarcusWolschon/osmeditor4android/issues/2314) you can configure custom imagery sources in a [file](#adding-custom-imagery-sources-configuration-from-a-file).

 ## Adding a custom imagery source